MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-kdc.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting defines the list of trusting forests that the Key Distribution Center (KDC) searches when attempting to resolve two-part service principal names (SPNs).

 If you enable this policy setting, the KDC will search the forests in this list if it is unable to resolve a two-part SPN in the local forest.
 The forest search is performed by using a global catalog or name suffix hints.
 If a match is found, the KDC will return a referral ticket to the client for the appropriate domain.